flipperdevices/flipperzero-firmware/flipkeyboard/README.md

 The `Release color` option changes the button color when it’s not pressed.
 This option doesn’t work for combo buttons.

 The `Music note` option changes the sound to play when the button is pressed.
-You can pick "Off" if you don’t want any sound.
+You can pick `Off` if you don’t want any sound.

 <img src="./gallery/04-key-config-2.png" width="200px"> <img src="./gallery/04-key-config-3.png" width="200px">

 The `Keystroke` option adds a key to press when the button is pressed.
 You can pick `None` if you don’t want any key to be pressed.
-There is also options "Msg1", "Msg2", "Msg3", "Msg4" which will type the message you have set in the "Message 1-4" option.
-The option "Delay" will pause for 100ms.
-The keys "Ctrl", "Shift", "Alt" and "Gui" are modifiers that will stay pressed until the next key.
+There is also options `Msg1`, `Msg2`, `Msg3`, `Msg4` which will type the message you have set in the "Message 1-4" option.
+The option `Delay` will pause for 100ms.
+The keys `Ctrl`, `Shift`, `Alt` and `Gui` are modifiers that will stay pressed until the next key.
 If you press `Ok` on the Keystroke, you will get a custom keyboard to pick the key.
 You can press `Back` if you decide to not change the key.

-NOTE: For this application, not all keys are on the on-screen keyboard; you may need to use "left" and "right" buttons on the "Keystroke" option to access some keys options.
+NOTE: For this application, not all keys are on the on-screen keyboard; you may need to use the Flipper Zero's `Left` and `Right` buttons on the "Keystroke" option to access some keys options.

 NOTE: You can remove a Keystroke by selecting `None` as the key.
 Currently this change only takes effect after you quit the application and restart it.
 In a future version, this will take effect when you go to the application main menu.